comic/grand-challenge.org/app/docs/development.rst

 ===========

 Grand-challenge is distributed as a set of containers that are defined and linked together in ``docker-compose.yml``.
-To develop the platform you need to have docker and docker-compose running on your system.
+To develop the platform you need to have docker and docker compose running on your system.

 Installation
 ------------